So here is another of my favorite quotations. Towards the end of his life the French novelist Flaubert wrote:

-Well, I too have known that sea, but in my case, born to Yorkshire/Lancashire parents from the core of working-class England, and raised in Hamilton, Ontario, Canada’s largest steeltown, I’ve spent most of my adult life out there in a small boat just trying to stay afloat.
+Well, I too have known that sea, but in my case, born to Yorkshire/Lancashire parents from the core of working-class England, and raised in Hamilton, Ontario, Canada’s largest steeltown, I’ve spent most of my adult life out on that sea in a small boat, just trying to stay afloat.

 Once I saw an ivory tower in the distance.
 During three years at York University in the 1970s, while still working at insurance claims from May to September, I even got close to it.

 I had gone back to school at age 29 with the intention of getting into law school, but my encounter with the literature of the eighteenth, nineteenth and early twentieth centuries quickly changed my mind.
-Now I wanted to study, teach and write about fiction and poetry.
+Now I wanted to study, write and teach fiction and poetry.

 Contrary to popular belief, the study of literature offers better over-all understanding of the world than the other sciences.
 ‘Other sciences’ I say, for I consider the study of literature to be both a psychological and historical science.
 And there is SF where all the other sciences are explored.
 Many scientists mock SF, but those who do have obviously read little of it.

-Though I was a B student at best, sometimes lower in elementary and high school, when I got to university I got high marks.
+Though I was a B student at best in elementary and high school, often lower, when I got to university I got high marks.
 I won an award in my second year that might have helped me into grad school, except that in the 1970s many Canadian universities were cash-strapped.
 I was informed that no money would accompany the award that year.

-I developed a talent for innovative, grass-roots literary criticism that enthused some professors.
-Three of them urged me to enter grad school.
+Meanwhile I developed a talent for innovative, grass-roots literary criticism that enthused some professors.
+Three of them urged me to enter graduate school.
 The ivory tower looked like it was in reach.
-For a few years I dreamt of a life inside the refuges of universities.
+For a few years I dreamt of a life inside the refuge of university.

 In my third year I won an award that did have money attached, but there was one catch – you had to enter grad school immediately to claim it.

 Yes, all my life I’ve read history, literature, physics and astronomy, biology, geology, psychology and anthropology.
-If you look at the page on this site titled For Madmen Only (an essay on the problematic ending of the book Steppenwolf) you will see that I’ve never stopped writing about literature.
+If you look at the page on this site titled For Madmen Only (an essay on the problematic ending of the book Steppenwolf) you will see that I’ve never stopped writing ‘literary criticism’.

 For Madmen Only once had a following.
 When Yahoo (once one of the most reliable of webhosts) hosted this site, that essay received 5-6 visits every week, for several years.
 But since I switched to WordPress, those readers, whoever they were, seem to have been lost (though just recently the page has started to get occasional visits).

-Then, the investigation of accidents and injuries teaches you a lot about the world too.
-I had the great fortune to work with and learn with insurance adjuster John Pinkerton (no relation to the Pinkerton detective agency).
+The investigation of accidents and injuries teaches you a lot about the world too.
+I had the great fortune to work with, and learn from insurance adjuster John Pinkerton (no relation to the Pinkerton detective agency).
 John was a detective of the first order and helped me to become one too.

 Without insurance investigation, my novel The Birdcatcher would not exist.
-Though it has yet to make me any money, my book sales always falling short of expenses (in 2008-2010 there were weeks when I was breaking even), it remains dear to me.
-I’ve never doubted that it is a major book and it may prove that after I’m gone.
+Though it has yet to make me any money, my book sales always falling short of expenses (in 2008-2010 there were many weeks when I was breaking even), it remains dear to me.
+I’ve never doubted that it is an important book and it may prove that after I’m gone.

 When I think of the authors I owe the most to – Joseph Conrad, Dickens, Hemingway, Isaac Asimov and Cordwainer Smith – I see that I have riches of another kind.
 Conrad died of a heart attack at age 66, Dickens wore himself out with his prolific writing and public speaking and died at 58; Flaubert was gone at 58 too.
-Hemingway, with his kidneys failing and going blind, shot himself at 63, and Cordwainer Smith, after completing his first and only novel – the wonderful Norstrilia , which remains in my opinion one of the best novels of any genre ever written, died suddenly of a stroke at only 53.
+Hemingway, with his kidneys failing and going blind, shot himself at 63, and Cordwainer Smith, after completing his first and only novel – the wonderful Norstrilia , in my opinion the best SF novel ever written, died suddenly of a stroke at only 53.